-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Open Spaces Study Evidence 2006 The 2006 space audit and assessment of need is a snap shot of the quality, quantity and distribution of open space across Herefordshire.
-The study reveals that within the Golden Valley North Area, there is: Extensive under provision of parks and gardens Extensive over provision of natural and semi-natural green space Under provision of amenity green space and extensive under provision for outdoor sport Average provision for children and young people.
-Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The open space audit and assessment of does not give a specific indication of open space shortfalls and surpluses in Dorstone Parish.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Open Spaces Study Evidence 2006 The 2006 space audit and assessment of need is a snap shot of the quality, quantity and distribution of open space across Herefordshire.
+The study reveals that within the Bromyard Area, to which Bringsty Ward is a part, there is: Extensive under provision of parks and gardens Extensive over provision of natural and semi-natural green space Under provision of amenity green space and outdoor sport Average provision for children and young people.
+In terms of Whitbourne itself, the study reveals that the playing pitch adjacent to the village hall is of an excellent standard.
+Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population The open space audit and assessment of does not give a specific indication of open space shortfalls and surpluses in Whitbourne.
+The study does, however, provide evidence that the village playing fields are worthy of protection in the Whitbourne NDP.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Play Facilities Study Evidence 2012 The Play Facilities Study 2012 updates the previous play facilities analysis under the Open Spaces Study 2006 and provides guidance and a framework for the development, delivery and continued sustainability of providing new and improved play facilities for children and young people in Herefordshire to 2031.
-In terms of Dorstone itself, the study reveals that the play equipment needs updating and replacing and due to the efforts of the Playing Fields Committee this was achieved in 2013.
-Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Dorstone NDP.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Play Facilities Study Evidence 2012 The Play Facilities Study 2012 updates the previous play facilities analysis under the Open Spaces Study 2006 and provides guidance and a framework for the development, delivery and continued sustainability of providing new and improved play facilities for children and young people in Herefordshire to 2031.
+In terms of Whitbourne itself, the study reveals that the playing pitch adjacent to the village hall is used as a play facility and may be worthy of future investment owing to the lack of other parishes within the catchment area.
+Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population The study provides evidence that could be taken into account when preparing policies for the Whitbourne NDP.